cw: depression, anxiety

 without it I felt like a mollusc, de-shelled and set adrift

-Emma Scrivener, author and speaker
+Emma Scrivener, author

-I myself had made efficiency and productivity into an idol: not that these are bad per say, but that I had lifted them to so high a pedestal and bowed beneath them.
+I myself had made efficiency and productivity into an idol: not that these are bad per se, but that I had lifted them to so high a pedestal and bowed beneath them.
 Their importance in my life was apparent in the utter euphoria of success and the utter despair of failure.
 Throughout my years at school, I had formed such a core part of my identity around work that when work started falling apart, I started falling apart.
 I fell further and further, eventually to be consumed by depression.
 At some point, there was no more euphoria: despair was all I knew, even in success.
 So to some degree, I think healing for me revolves around caring less about these abstract work-related notions.
-I need to leave behind what I was and accept what I am, because ultimately it is not about my ‘works’ but His ‘mercy’.
+I need to leave behind what I was and accept what I am because ultimately it is not about my ‘works’ but His ‘mercy’.
 The wise words of healing from the Bible, below, remind me that my worth does not depend on my achievements and success.
 I know the burden is lifted from my shoulders to God’s, but my stubbornness clings on in folly.
 Freedom is found in surrender, yet it is so hard for me to let go.
 Even now, as I slowly finish writing this blog post, a part of my heart weeps at the slowness of it all.
 It says, “You hopeless retard.
 Why bother?
 You have no future.”
 By God’s grace, may I be able to respond, “I am slow.
 I am loved.”

 when the goodness and loving kindness of God our Saviour appeared